SeunOluokun/google-job-app/README.md

 # google-job-app

-Using Serpai API usage, automated CV generation, and job application storage with approval control, to fetch open roles matching hardcoded keywords for future applications.
+Using Serpai API to fetch open roles matching hardcoded keywords for future applications.